-There’s no escaping it.
-Advertising fraud is a very real problem.
+Of all the adtech trends people are talking about this year, it’s safe to say that ad fraud is the one everyone wishes would just go away.
+But there’s no escaping it, ad fraud is a very real problem.
 From clickbot fraud to malvertising, costs associated with digital advertising fraud were estimated to have reached approximately $81 billion in 2022 and are forecast to reach $100 billion in 2023.
 Money lost to advertising fraud has now surpassed credit card fraud and research suggests that up to 10.5% of digital marketing activity is fraudulent.

 Ad fraud schemes are evolving fast and the term ‘ad fraud’ has become synonymous with a whole range of different methodologies.
 Methodologies like PPC fraud, malvertising, bot fraud, domain spoofing, and clickbot attacks, all of which we’ll delve into below.

 For an industry already wearied by recession and feeling the squeeze of ever-tightening ad budgets, the rise in ad fraud is a legitimate concern.
-And for ad platforms, fraud prevention and ad fraud protection mechanisms are fast becoming a fundamental imperative, both for protecting margins and reputation.
+And for ad platforms, fraud prevention and ad fraud protection mechanisms are fast becoming a fundamental imperative, both for ad spend optimization and for preventing reputational damage.

 Advertising fraud is any attempt to defraud an advertiser or publisher.
 Scammers use various methods to generate stolen revenue by tricking ad platforms into paying them.
 Fraudsters do this by falsely representing online ad impressions, conversions, or clicks.
 Any activity of this nature is known as invalid traffic.

 When we think of advertising fraud, the first thing that typically comes to mind is fraud on the supply side.
 Bot fraud stealing from publishers.
 But that’s only half of the picture.
 The other half, demand-side fraud, involves stealing from advertisers.